xyzmoney-tournaments/tournament-tr/README.md

 >The current block timestamp must be strictly larger than the timestamp of the last block, but the only guarantee is that it will be somewhere between the timestamps of two consecutive blocks in the canonical chain.

-## Typical scheme of the contract performance
+## Typical scheme of the contract implementation

 The creator of the contract executes the contract constructor which initializes the following parameters: